Sodium bisulfite

 Sodium bisulfite (or sodium bisulphite, sodium hydrogen sulfite) is a chemical mixture with the approximate chemical formula NaHSO_{3}.
 Sodium bisulfite is not a real compound, but a mixture of salts that dissolve in water to give solutions composed of sodium and bisulfite ions.
 It appears in form of white or yellowish-white crystals with an odor of sulfur dioxide.
 Sodium bisulfite is used in a variety industries such as a food additive with E number E222 in the food industry.
-It is a reducing agent in the cosmetic and in the bleaching applications.
+It is also used as a reducing agent for applications in the textile and cosmetics industries.

 Synthesis

 Sodium bisulfite solutions can be prepared by treating a solution of suitable base, such as sodium hydroxide or sodium bicarbonate with sulfur dioxide.